 Australia is an hereditary constitutional monarchy with its sovereignty invested in the person of the reigning sovereign and is entirely independent and self-governing.
 Its system of parliamentary government, modelled on that of the United Kingdom, is comprehensively integrated within the Australian constitution.

-The Sovereign is represented in Australia by the Governor-General who is appointed by Her on the advice of the Commonwealth Government Prime Minister.
+The Sovereign is represented in Australia by the Governor-General who is appointed by his on the advice of the Commonwealth Government Prime Minister.
 In each State there is a Governor who is similarly appointed by the monarch but on the advice of the State Government Premier.
-Only the Sovereign can appoint or dismiss Her representatives.
+Only the Sovereign can appoint or dismiss his representatives.

-The Sovereign embodies the sovereignty of the nation and delegates the day to day functioning of this to her Representative the Governor-General.
-The Sovereign represents every Australian citizen regardless and by ensuring that government, justice and law are all carried out in Her (your) name, Her existence ensures the continuance of government for the people and ultimately by the people through the legal requirement to hold regular elections.
+The Sovereign embodies the sovereignty of the nation and delegates the day to day functioning of this to his Representative the Governor-General.
+The Sovereign represents every Australian citizen regardless and by ensuring that government, justice and law are all carried out in his (your) name, his existence ensures the continuance of government for the people and ultimately by the people through the legal requirement to hold regular elections.

-The Queen is also Sovereign of other Realms and the larger of these are renowned for their upholding of the rule of law as originally conceived in England hundreds of years ago.
+The King is also Sovereign of other Realms and the larger of these are renowned for their upholding of the rule of law as originally conceived in England hundreds of years ago.
 New Zealand and Canada (and to a lesser extent the United Kingdom) are examples.
 It is important to realise though that each is entirely separate from the other.
-The Queen as Sovereign in Australia is not legally the same person as the Queen in Canada nor is She in her role as Queen of the United Kingdom.
+The King as Sovereign in Australia is not legally the same person as the King in Canada nor is he in his role as King of the United Kingdom.

 Do you like this page?